Skip to content

 48. Percentage of FFB supply (tonnes) from independent smallholders/outgrowers/third-party FFB suppliers that is RSPO-certified?

-0% - 0% FFB supply third-party FFB suppliers that are RSPO-certified.
+0% - The RSPO ACOP 2023 states that 0% of FFB supply from independent smallholders, outgrowers and third-party FFB suppliers are RSPO-certified.

 • P